Loyal Heights Elementary

 Underlying Differentiation Principles

-Based on works published by the ASCD (Tomlinson, et.
-Al.), these are the foundational principles for differentiating instruction:
+Based on works published by the ASCD, Differentiating Instruction in Response to Student Readiness, Interest, and Learning Profile in Academically Diverse Classrooms (Tomlinson et al., 2003), these are the foundational principles for differentiating instruction:

 • Differentiate by content “what you teach”: Differentiated content can be based on the variety of learning styles, interests (choice), learning contracts, targeted resources, acceleration, and curriculum compacting etc.